 So I’ll spoil the tip for you right in the beginning of this post!
-When you head down the stairs to Miner’s Beach walk to the right of the stairs on the beach until you can’t walk any further – there you’ll find a stunning cove of rock ledges and the beautiful waterfall I found on Pinterest!
+When you head down the stairs to Miner’s Beach walk to the right of the stairs on the beach until you can’t walk any further – there you’ll find a stunning cove of rock ledges and the beautiful waterfall I found on Pinterest! (go east!)
 The rock ledges were awesome to climb around on but unfortunately we couldn’t make it right over to the waterfall.
-The water was too high and the waves and rip tide were too dangerous for me to feel comfortable wading over there with the kids.
+At the time we were there the water was too high and the waves and rip tide were too dangerous for me to feel comfortable wading over there with the kids.
 It was still worth the hike over there to check out though!

 This was my first trip to Lake Superior and I was absolutely blown away with how clear and blue green the water was!
 You’d think we were in Mexico (minus the bleach white beach sand!) because the water color and clarity was so stunning.
 And cold of course – but the cold water didn’t deter my kids!
 All week I gushed over how amazing the views and lakeshore was in the area.
 We also went on the Shipwreck Tours boat as well as the Pictured Rocks Cruise which are both well worth it….and also another post worth!